dolfolife/dolfolife/user-manual/README.md

 Thank you for taking the time to read my user manual.
 The purpose of this guide is to help you understand my work style, personality, and preferences so that we can collaborate more effectively and enjoyably.

+**About Me:**
-**About Me:** Software Engineering Leader with 15+ years of experience building cloud-native platforms.
-CKA and CKS certified.
-Former Engineering Manager at VMware Tanzu, where I led teams building Eventing Runtime, Function Buildpacks, and DORA metrics systems.
-Currently learning AI Agentic flows using LangChain and LangGraph.
+I am a Software Engineering Leader with over 15 years of experience building cloud-native platforms and leading high-performing teams.
+- **Leadership:** Previously Engineering Manager at GoDaddy and VMware, where I managed teams of 13+ engineers and delivered critical services like Authorization and Eventing Runtimes.
+- **Impact:** transform teams by driving operational excellence—cutting Sev-1 incidents by 40%, reducing MTTR, and improving lead time via blameless post-mortems.
+- **Tech:** I am a Knative maintainer and CKA/CKS certified, with deep expertise in Kubernetes, Distributed Systems, and Event-Driven Architectures.

 ## Conditions I like to work in